isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-in-honour-of-war-heroes-the-legacy-of-colin-st-clair-oakes.md

 Outside the “imperial” view, the most comprehensive book written on Kranji is by Singaporean journalist Romen Bose.
 Titled *Kranji: The Commonwealth War Cemetery and the Politics of the Dead* (2006), the book offers the first insight into the establishment of the cemetery from the perspective of its host country.[^4] It details all of Kranji’s individual memorials and explores the politics of its approval and funding, along with the official unveiling of the Singapore Memorial.
 The publication also marks an important shift in the local perception of Kranji.

 From the late 1980s onwards, there was renewed interest from both the public and state over the battlefield history of the Japanese invasion and occupation of Singapore.
-New literature on the subject gave rise to a national discourse on Singapore’s post-colonial history, raising important questions on national identity.[^5] Academics Brendah Yeoh and Hamzah Muzaini have described the prevailing literature as tending to “analyze these spaces of memory as loci of ’personal’ mourning or as symbolic manifestations of imperial identities”.[^6]
+New literature on the subject gave rise to a national discourse on Singapore’s post-colonial history, raising important questions on national identity.[^5] Academics Brendah Yeoh and Hamzah Muzaini have described the prevailing literature as tending to “analyze these spaces of memory as loci of ‘personal’ mourning or as symbolic manifestations of imperial identities”.[^6]

 #### **The Imperial War Graves Commission in Asia**